ga-wdi-lessons/react-continued/readme.md

 ### Step 9: [Add Styles with React](https://github.com/ga-wdi-exercises/react-omdb/commit/b8e07c0fa4310d5a2bf66f7a5d2592037d4ebfe1)

-To add the finishing touches to our application, let's take an stab at styling our app with inline-styles and advance our markup with some help from Bootstrap
+To add the finishing touches to our application, let's take a stab at styling our app with inline-styles and advance our markup with some help from Bootstrap...

 **Action**
 - Install `css-loader` and `style-loader` loaders with npm
 - Define a new loader in your webpack configuration that targets any css files and applies the css and style loader transformations
-- Load in Bootstrap cdn in `app/index.html`
+- Load in Bootstrap CDN in `app/index.html`
-- Modify Markup to include Boostrap Classes
+- Modify UI to include Bootstrap classes
-- Create a styles directory and make a file for your css rule definitions
+- Create a `styles` directory and make a file for your CSS rule definitions - this will be written in Javascript!
-- Load in that file in any component and then use that to apply inline styles to React components
+- Load in that file in any component and then use that to apply inline styling

 **Q**.
 What are some tradeoffs for using inline-styles to style React components?

 ## Closing (10 minutes / 2:30)

 - What are some struggles you encountered when building out a more complex React app for the first time?
 - What are some good rules of thumb to help keep components maintainable?

 ---